John McDouall Stuart: Fourth expedition

 In fact the mountain became known as Central Mount Stuart after Stuart himself, not his mentor Sturt, and geographers no longer regard it as the true centre of Australia.
 Nevertheless, it retains its symbolic value.

 The explorers were unable to progress much further north.
 Lack of water forced them back again and again.
 Stuart's scurvy was growing worse, Head was now half his original weight, and only Kekwick remained capable of heavy work.
 Then, on 22 May, it rained.
 With water now available nearly every day, they made good mileage and by mid June were able to reach a riverbed which Stuart named Tennant's Creek (now the site of the township Tennant Creek).
 The worst of the country was now behind them and they were only about 800 km from the coast.

 From here, however, progress seemed impossible.
 A four-day excursion to the north-west found no water at all and they had to retreat.
 After giving the horses a week to recover, they tried heading due north.
 They found another creek (later named Attack Creek) but were blocked by heavy scrub.
-Unlike those further south, the Warramunga Aboriginal people were hostile.
+Unlike those further south, the Warramunga Aboriginal people defended their country from trespassers.
 On 26 June they raided the explorers' camp.
 One stole the shoeing rasp (which Stuart was able to recover); others threw boomerangs at the horses and set fire to the grass around the camp.
 Like Sturt (and unlike some of the other Australian explorers) Stuart generally got on well with the Aboriginal people he encountered but he was unable to negotiate with this group and considered it unsafe to continue.
 That night, with even the indefatigable Kekwick complaining of weakness, the explorers abandoned their attempt to reach the north coast and reluctantly turned south.

 It was 2,400 kilometres to Adelaide, all three men had scurvy, supplies were very short, the horses were in poor condition, and the country was drying out.
 Nevertheless, the party pressed on at Stuart's customary rapid pace.
 They reached the safety of Chambers Creek in August.
 A few days earlier, on 20 August 1860, the larger Burke and Wills expedition had finally left Melbourne.

 Stuart reached Adelaide in October 1860.
 Although he had narrowly failed to cross the continent, his achievement in determining the centre was immense, ranked with John Hanning Speke's discovery of the source of the Nile.
 Stuart had solved that which he attempted with Capt.
 Sturt 15 years earlier – the riddle of the nature of the centre of the great Australian continent.
 He was awarded the Royal Geographical Society's Patron's Medal – becoming only the second person to receive both the Patron's Medal and a gold watch (the other was Dr Livingstone).
 Belatedly, even the South Australian government started to recognise Stuart's abilities, and was honoured with a public breakfast at White's Rooms in Adelaide.